darktable-org/dtdocs/content/module-reference/processing-modules/invert.md

 ---
-title: invert
+title: invert (deprecated)
 id: invert
-applicable-verison: 3.2.1
+applicable-verison: 3.4
 tags:
 working-color-space: Not Applicable (RAW)
 view: darkroom
 masking: false
 ---

+---

+**Please note that this module is deprecated in darktable 3.4 and should no longer be used for new edits.
+Please use the [_negadoctor_](./negadoctor.md) module instead.**

+---

 Invert scanned negatives.

-For negatives that have been imaged using a DSLR, consider using the [_negadoctor_](./negadoctor.md) module.

 # module controls